-Delivery of this plan and the five strategies will be facilitated by annual department and district level plans which will link to individual appraisals for all our staff.
+Delivery of this plan and the five strategies will be facilitated by annual department and district level plans which will link to the development needs and prioritises for all our staff..
 The Service Development Programme will support all the corporate projects arising from this plan.
-Our management and governance structure enables us to monitor progress of the day-to-day activities of the Service, ensuring that risk is managed and our plans carried out.
+Our management and governance structure enables us to monitor progress of the day-to-day activities of the Service, ensuring that risk is managed and our plans are carried out.

 We use indicators to monitor the performance of the Service.
-We set targets within these indicators to measure our own annual performance as well as benchmark against other fire and rescue services.
+We measure our own annual performance as well as benchmark against other fire and rescue services.